aws/aws-cdk/packages/@aws-cdk/aws-lambda-python/README.md

 ├── poetry.lock # your poetry lock file has to be present at the entry path
 ```

-**Lambda Layer Support**

-You may create a python-based lambda layer with `PythonLayerVersion`.
-If `PythonLayerVersion` detects a `requirements.txt`
-or `Pipfile` or `poetry.lock` with the associated `pyproject.toml` at the entry path, then `PythonLayerVersion` will include the dependencies inline with your code in the
-layer.

 ## Custom Bundling

 Custom bundling can be performed by using custom Docker images for bundling dependencies.
 If using a custom Docker image for bundling, the dependencies are installed with `pip`, `pipenv` or `poetry` by using the `Packaging` class.